IgniteUI/help-topics/topics/02_Controls/igLinearGauge/02_Adding/01_igLinearGauge_Adding_Using_the_MVC_Helper.md

 	```

 2. Instantiate the `igLinearGauge` control configuring its basic rendering options.
 	Instantiate the igLinearGauge control.
-As with all Ignite UI ASP.NET MVC helpers, you must call the Render method to render the HTML and JavaScript to the View.
+As with all %%ProductName%% ASP.NET MVC helpers, you must call the Render method to render the HTML and JavaScript to the View.

 	**In ASPX:**